gerslovaz/diegr/README.md

 - `epoch` - epoch numbers
 - `time` - numbers of time points (as sampling points, not in ms),
 - `sensor` - sensor labels,
-- `signal` - the EEG signal amplitude in microvolts.
+- `signal` - the EEG signal amplitude in microvolts (in some functions it is possible to set the name of the column containing the amplitude arbitrarily).

 The package contains some included training datasets: